vladkinoman/just-my-notes/english/grammarway/gw4_u1_summary.md

     - with the following time expressions: *for*, *since*, *how long*, *lately*, *recently*.

-  - With the verbs *live*, *work*, *teach*, *feel* (= have a particular emotion) we can use the present perfect or present perfect continuous with no difference in meaning.
+  - **With the verbs *live*, *work*, *teach*, *feel* (= have a particular emotion) we can use the present perfect or present perfect continuous with no difference in meaning.**

     > We **have lived/have been living** here for twenty years.

-  - We use the present perfect to put emhasis on number and the present perfect continuous to put emphasis on duration.
+  - We use the present perfect to put emphasis on number and the present perfect continuous to put emphasis on duration.

     > I **'ve typed** four reports so far. (number)
     >